Ransomware Attacks: How Prepared Are businessess?

 However, “when attempting to put them in the tape reader, they didn’t fit, because the drive across campus in a hot box warped the tapes.
 So, even though the data was probably on the tape, the tape couldn’t physically be inserted,” Doten says.

-Finally, while an SMB may have solid backups in place, and may even have confirmed that the data is backed up and accessible, what happens if a ransomware attack still gets through?
+Finally, while an businesses may have solid backups in place, and may even have confirmed that the data is backed up and accessible, what happens if a ransomware attack still gets through?
 Will business owners be able to access that data quickly?
 After all, if it takes too long to restore backup files, a business can potentially lose more money than the price of a ransom.

 Prevalence of File-Recovery Plans